This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 - a runny egg

 The Hatch Green Chile Store was kind enough to send this homesick New Mexico girl a box of gorgeous fresh Hatch green chile.
-If you don't have access to local Hatch chile, I highly recommend ordering from them online.
-I have used both the fresh green chile and the vacuum-packed frozen chile.
+If you don’t have access to local Hatch chile, I highly recommend ordering from The Hatch Green Chile Store online.
+I have used both their fresh green chile and the vacuum-packed frozen chile.
 They did not compensate me for this post.

 This recipe requires roasted Hatch green chile, peeled, stemmed, seeded, and chopped.
 If you don't have access to fresh chile, Bueno green chile is available in many freezers in markets across the country!